How to Protect Glass Top Stove from Cast Iron Like a Pro!

 How to Protect Glass Top Stove from Cast Iron

-Even then, if you want to use them, you have to be very careful about it.
-Let us know how to protect the glass top stove from cast iron!
+Even then, you must be very careful if you want to use them.
+Let us know how to protect the glass-top stove from cast iron!

 Easy Tricks on How to Protect Glass Top Stove from Cast Iron